IONI0/SubsPlus-Scripts/README.md

 These are the first batch of scripts.
 There are a few more I haven't finished cleaning up yet, they might be added later.
 I'm not very experienced programmer so constructive criticism is appreciated.

-These scripts are first and foremost made for SubsPlus+ releases and Hidive shows, don't expect it the more specific scripts to work outside of that context.
+These scripts are first and foremost made for SubsPlus+ releases and Hidive subtitles, don't expect the more specific scripts to work outside of that context.

 ### Auto_Chap

 Generate chapters by matching themes downloaded from [AnimeThemes](https://animethemes.moe) to the episode.
-It creates a `.themes` folder with the downloaded themes for future runs and charts for where the themes matched in the episode.
+It creates a `.themes` folder with the downloaded themes for future runs and charts showing where the themes matched in the episode.
 Chapters will not be generated if 0 or more than 2 themes are matched, or 2 themes are in the same half of the episode.

 #### Dependencies
 ```